-PRINCIPALS Thomas M. Montague, CPA Thomas A. Karnowski, CPA Paul A. Radosevich, CPA William J. Lauer, CPA James H. Eichten, CPA Aaron J. Nielsen, CPA Victoria L. Holinka, CPA INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE To the School Board and Management of Independent School District No. 833 Cottage Grove, Minnesota We have audited, in accordance with auditing standards generally accepted in the United States of America, the statement of cash receipts and disbursements of the extracurricular student activity accounts of Independent School District No. 833 (the District) as of and for the year ended June 30, 2015, and the related notes to the extracurricular student activity accounts financial statement, and have issued our report thereon dated December 7, 2015.
-Our report was qualified for a restriction on the scope of our audit resulting from the accounting system relating to cash receipts, which allows us only to audit cash collections that are recorded.
-Further, the financial statements are prepared on the cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
-The provisions of the Manual for Activity Fund Accounting, issued by the Minnesota Department of Education, provide uniform financial accounting and reporting standards for student activities.
+PRINCIPALS Thomas A. Karnowski, CPA Paul A. Radosevich, CPA William J. Lauer, CPA James H. Eichten, CPA Aaron J. Nielsen, CPA Victoria L. Holinka, CPA/CMA Jaclyn M. Huegel, CPA INDEPENDENT AUDITOR'S REPORT ON COMPLIANCE To the School Board and Management of Independent School District No. 833 Cottage Grove, Minnesota We have audited, in accordance with auditing standards generally accepted in the United States of America, the statement of cash receipts and disbursements of the extracurricular student activity accounts of Independent School District No. 833 (the District) as of and for the year ended June 30, 2018, and the related notes to the extracurricular student activity accounts financial statement, and have issued our report thereon dated December 21, 2018.
+The financial statement is prepared in a manner that demonstrates compliance with the regulatory basis of accounting prescribed by the Minnesota Department of Education (MDE), which differs from accounting principles generally accepted in the United States of America.
+Our report on the regulatory basis of accounting is qualified for a restriction on the scope of our audit resulting from the accounting system relating to cash receipts, which allows us only to audit cash collections that are recorded.
+The provisions of the Manual for Activity Fund Accounting (MAFA), issued by the MDE, provides uniform financial accounting and reporting standards for student activities.
 Compliance with student activity laws and regulations is the responsibility of the District's extracurricular student activity accounts management.
 We have performed auditing procedures to test compliance with the provisions of this manual.
 However, our objective was not to provide an opinion on overall compliance with such provisions.
 Accordingly, we do not express such an opinion.
-In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with the provisions of the Manual for Activity Fund Accounting, except as described in the Schedule of Findings and Corrective Action as items 2015-002 through 2015-005.
+In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with the provisions of the MAFA.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above-referenced provisions.
-The District's responses to the findings identified in our audit have been included in the Schedule of Findings and Corrective Action.
-The District's responses were not subject to the auditing procedures applied in our audit of the financial statement and, accordingly, we express no opinion on them.
-This report is intended solely for the information and use of those charged with governance, management of the District, and the state of Minnesota and is not intended to be, and should not be, used by anyone other than these specified parties.
-Malloy, Montague, Karnowski, Radasenich & Co., P.A.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above referenced provisions.
+This report is intended solely for the information and use of those charged with governance, management of the District, the MDE, and the state of Minnesota and is not intended to be, and should not be, used by anyone other than these specified parties.
+Malloy, Montague, Karnowski, Radosenich & Co., P.A.

-Minneapolis, Minnesota December 7, 2015 Extracurricular Student Activity Accounts Schedule of Findings and Corrective Action June 30, 2015 FINDINGS AND CORRECTIVE ACTION 2015-001 MATERIAL WEAKNESS IN INTERNAL CONTROLS - CASH RECEIPTS Condition - Independent School District No. 833 (the District) reports the cash receipts and disbursements of its extracurricular student activity accounts on the cash basis.
-The internal controls at the various district school sites are not sufficient to assure that all cash receipts have been recorded.
+Minneapolis, Minnesota December 21, 2018 -6- Malloy, Montague, Karnowski, Radosevich & Co., P.A.
+5353 Wayzata Boulevard • Suite 410 • Minneapolis, MN 55416 • Phone: 952-545-0424 • Fax: 952-545-0569 • www.mmkr.com INDEPENDENT SCHOOL DISTRICT NO. 833 Extracurricular Student Activity Accounts Schedule of Findings and Corrective Action June 30, 2018 FINDINGS AND CORRECTIVE ACTION 2018-001 MATERIAL WEAKNESS IN INTERNAL CONTROLS - CASH RECEIPTS Condition - Independent School District No. 833 (the District) reports the cash receipts and disbursements of its extracurricular student activity accounts in accordance with the regulatory basis of accounting prescribed by the Minnesota Department of Education.
+The internal controls at the various district school sites are not sufficient to ensure that all cash receipts have been recorded.
 Type of Finding - Current year and prior year finding.